TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Form/Index.rst

          ->IMAGE (cObject)

    Description
-         If this is a valid image the submit button is rendered as this image!!
+         If this is a valid image, the submit button is rendered as this image.

-         **NOTE:** CurrentValue is set to the caption-label before generating the image.
+         **Note:** CurrentValue is set to the caption-label before generating the image.

-   Default

 .. container:: table-row